we offer classes IN TAEKWONDO FOR CHILDREN, (AGES 5-12) AND ADULTS, (AGES 13 AND UP).

 Master Miller attained his 1st and 2nd degree black belt under Grandmaster Dae Kyu Lee, his 3rd degree under Master Luong Pham, ( a member of the 1988 Olympic Team), and his 4th, 5th, and 6th degree under Grandmaster Duk Gun Kwon.
 He became a Certified Master Instructor in 2012.

 Master Miller has competed throughout his life at many levels of competition, winning the NJ state tournaments on multiple occasions.
-His most recent accomplishment was becoming an International Champion at the age of 45 when he won the 18th USNTF International Taekwondo Championships.
+One of his proudest accomplishments was becoming an International Champion at the age of 45 when he won the 18th USNTF International Taekwondo Championships.

 Master Miller has traveled to South Korea on 3 separate occasions, (1988, 2008, and 2019), to receive specialized training at the Kukkiwon and Taekwondowon in Seoul, South Korea.

 He graduated Magna Cum Laude with a Bachelors Degree in Business and Finance from college.
-He is a district manager of a local dental DSO and also works at the district office of H&R Block.
+He is a Regional Manager of a local dental DSO and also prepares individual tax returns at the district office of H&R Block.
 Further, he is an Associate Member of the Cape Atlantic Marine Corps and an active member of his church family.
 Master Miller has and continues to use Tae Kwon Do to balance his work, home and family responsibilities.
 His current level of mastery makes him uniquely qualified to help students understand the importance of discipline, commitment, goal setting and the value of education.

 History of Taekwondo